mkang987/Employee-Tracker/README.md

 ## Description

-A quick command line application created to help manage an employee database
+A quick command line application created to help manage an employee database using NODE and MYSQL queries.

 ## Demo Link